spcourse/python/en/dictionaries/use/contents.md

 ### looping

-Dictionaries are mostly used for look-up operations, but sometime you'll also want to loop over the elements in your dictionary.
+Dictionaries are mostly used for look-up operations, but sometimes you'll also want to loop over the elements in your dictionary.
 Dictionaries support many of the same operations that lists do.
 For instance, you can use `len` to ask how many pairs there are in the dictionary